-When it comes to picking the best travel regulator – one that’s reliable and high quality, yet compact and lightweight; there’s countless options on todays market.
+When it comes to picking the best travel regulator – one that’s reliable and high quality, yet compact and lightweight; there’s many options on the market today.

-Which is the best one for you, will depend on your budget, level of experience and how often you’ll be using it – among other factors!
+Which is the best travel regulator for you, will depend on your budget, level of diving experience and how often you’ll be using it – among other factors!

 Luckily, you can save yourself countless hours of research by reading our brutally honest reviews of the very best travel regulators currently available.